finnito/Science/content/9scie/space/markdown/the-milk-way.md

 1. Glue in your postcard
 2. Write your cosmic address (on the right)
+    - Start with "The Universe" end with your actual postal address here in Christchurch!
 3. Write a letter to an alien out in the universe (on the left)
 4. Draw a little Earth in the poststamp box!